Case study in progress: one film – one big issue – one day of action

 - Fundraiser and spokesperson: Raul Krauthausen

-- Additional content and social media: Suse Bauer
+- Content and social media producer: Suse Bauer

 - Publicity: Edith Kleibel, Media Office